RedHatTraining/AI296-taxonomy-hotels/knowledge/geography/travel/europe/m3diterraneo_hotels/knowledge.md

 ### Palma Serenity Boutique Hotel: Wellness and Cultural Experiences

-Our upscale adults-only hotel in Palma caters to couples and business travelers seeking relaxation and urban exploration.
+Our adults-only Palma Serenity Boutique Hotel caters to couples and business travelers seeking relaxation and urban exploration.
 Key offerings include:

 - **Spa and Wellness Packages:** The hotel's small spa offers packages combining treatments like massages, and aromatherapy sessions.
 One signature bundle, the “City Serenity Package” includes a couples massage, access to the rooftop jacuzzi, and two complimentary cocktails at the sky lounge.
 Such packages are promoted upon check-in and via email to guests who book superior rooms or longer stays.
 The rooftop has direct views to the cathedral and the sea.